CP-3402-CMS-GroupProject/Group4-Version2/README.md

 We learn a lot from this theme, like how to modify the site layout by editing the code.

-## Here are the view of the version 2 pages.
+## Here are the views of our version 2 pages.
 ![Screenshot 2024-01-11 015823](https://github.com/CP-3402-CMS-GroupProject/Group4-Version2/assets/96897237/ecdcea6a-0db8-46fa-a1a3-fb21ecb699d6)
 ![Screenshot 2024-01-11 015922](https://github.com/CP-3402-CMS-GroupProject/Group4-Version2/assets/96897237/adc6a0d2-1ff5-4a6e-b60e-3511a0aeef89)